-In many cases, this happens to women in the workplace in form of shrewd remarks made by their colleagues or fake rumours about her having a relationship with her superior to gain momentum in her career.
-All these things tend to give women unnecessary stress and judgement despite them working hard to achieve success.
+In many cases, this happens to women in the workplace in form of shrewd remarks made by their colleagues or fake rumors about her having a relationship with her superior to gain momentum in her career.
+All these things tend to give women unnecessary stress and judgment despite them working hard to achieve success.
 Let’s understand this with a fictional scenario based in a corporate.

-Suppose there is a group of men and women working in the software development team of some organisation ABC.
-The team has a male manager who handles and allocate daily tasks for the team and keeps a record of the performance of every employee for annual appraisal.
+Suppose there is a group of men and women working in the software development team of some organization ABC.
+The team has a male manager who handles and allocates daily tasks for the team and keeps a record of the performance of every employee for annual appraisal.
 After a year, the manager promotes a female colleague due to her exceptional performance throughout the year.
-Now, if any other female/male colleague out of respite or jealousy starts spreading a rumour about the promoted woman having an affair with the male manager for the sake of promotion, then it will not only disparage the promoted woman’s hard work and reputation but also demeans the company’s management.
-This scenario will, of course, make the working environment hostile for the woman due to the rumour mongering.
-This rumour mongering may also lead to mocking behaviours towards that woman which could lead to stress and humiliation for her.
+Now, if any other female/male colleague out of respite or jealousy starts spreading a rumor about the promoted woman having an affair with the male manager for the sake of promotion, then it will not only disparage the promoted woman’s hard work and reputation but also demeans the company’s management.
+This scenario will, of course, make the working environment hostile for the woman due to the rumor-mongering.
+This rumor-mongering may also lead to mocking behaviors towards that woman which could lead to stress and humiliation for her.

 Sexual Harassment of Women At Workplace

-Sexual harassment at the workplace includes unwelcome sexual advances, unwanted behaviour, verbal or physical misconduct consisting of sexual behaviour or remarks.
+Sexual harassment at the workplace includes unwelcome sexual advances, unwanted behavior, verbal or physical misconduct consisting of sexual behavior or remarks.
 Under section 2(n) of the PoSH Act,

-“Sexual harassment includes unwanted sexually charged behaviour like:
+“Sexual harassment includes unwanted sexually charged behavior like:

-1. A demand or request for sexual favours;
+1. A demand or request for sexual favors;

 2. Physical contact and advances;

 5. Any other physical, verbal or non-verbal conduct that is sexually colored and unwelcomed by the victim.“